peterbud/nuxt-aegis/README.md

 ### Token Refresh

-Nuxt Aegis provides automatic token refresh to maintain user sessions.
+Nuxt Aegis provides automatic token refresh to maintain user sessions without re-authentication.

+#### How Token Refresh Works

+1. **Initial Authentication**: After OAuth login, refresh token is stored server-side with user data
+2. **Auto-Refresh on Startup**: When app initializes, attempts to get new access token using refresh token cookie
+3. **Expiration Handling**: When access token expires, client can request a new one
+4. **Token Generation**: Server retrieves stored user object and regenerates access token with same custom claims
+5. **Optional Rotation**: Server can rotate (replace) the refresh token for additional security

 #### Automatic Refresh